Florence, Keptis and The Strange Boy had been walking for hours through the hot, dark wasteland and had found nothing but charred corpses.

 The monster had four legs, but an upright upper torso.
 Its four legs were sprawled like a Lizards, whilst each of its feet ended in three clawed toes like a bird.
 The creatures lower body was long and thin and covered in long sharp spikes.
 Its upper body meanwhile was in the shape of a man, though its skin looked slimy and rotting.
-Each of its hands had three short, squat fingers, whilst it had a scaly mane around its head that had a truly hideous face with massive fangs protuding from its mouth.
+Each of its hands had three short, squat fingers, whilst a scaly mane covered its head, that had a truly hideous face with massive fangs protuding from its mouth.

 The monster’s body had been twisted by all of the magics the aliens had bombarded the planet with.
 It was in the most unimaginable pain for every second of its wretched existence.

 The Strange Boy quickly dodged the monsters attempt to step on him and jumped towards one of its back legs, pulling the monster off its feet.
 He then jumped on top of its head and pushed it’s face into the burning hot earth.
-The monster screamed and tried to pull itself up but the boy managed to hold its face down for a few seconds before it sent the boy flying through the air.
-Keptis used his flaming saw to try and ward the beast back, whilst Florence went to try and check on the Boy.
+The monster screamed and tried to pull itself up, but the boy managed to hold its face down for a few seconds before the beast sent the Vampire flying through the air.
+Keptis then used his flaming saw to try and ward the beast back, whilst Florence went to try and check on the boy.

 The monster however was faster than it looked and managed to grab Keptis in its short, clawed hands.
 Florence in response jumped at the monsters throat and bit into it.
 The beast managed to shake both of them off and stamped on Florence, trampling her into the hot earth.
 The Strange Boy in response quickly jumped on the monsters back.
 Completely undeterred by the spikes, the Strange tore one spike off and then stabbed it into the monsters throat.
 With its last ounce of strength the monster threw the small Vampire away before stumbling into the ruins of small nearby building.

-Florence ran towards the creature whilst Keptis checked on the small boy.
+Florence ran towards the creature, whilst Keptis checked on The Strange Boy.
 As dangerous as it looked, Florence pitied the creature.
 It wasn’t violent naturally.
 In fact it was actually a gentle herbivore, but the magics and the pain had made it insane and violent.

-After the creature’s life ebbed away Florence, Keptis and the Strange Boy returned to the wounded alien, but it was gone!
+After the creature’s life ebbed away Florence, Keptis and the Strange Boy returned to the wounded Octopoid alien, but it was gone.

 “It can’t have gone far” Florence said as she tried to pick up its scent.
 Suddenly the Strange Boy pointed to something in the sky.
 Florence and Keptis looked up to see a massive flaming vessel heading towards them in the distance.
 It hadn’t made a single sound as it tore through the sky.

-The three time travellers all ran as fast as they could with Florence grabbing Keptis (as she could run a lot fast than he.)
+The three time travellers all ran as fast as they could with Florence grabbing Keptis (as she could run a lot faster.)

-A green light quickly engulfed all three of them and in a flash they all suddenly found themselves pulled into a white room.
-Unlike Denika they didn’t have the magics
+A green light quickly engulfed all three of them however and in a flash they all suddenly found themselves pulled into a white room.

 “What happened?
 Where are we?”
 Keptis said as he raised his burning saw defiantly.

 “You are not of their race.”
-The red creature said, or rathet thought as it communicated through telepathy like its minions.
-Evidently the Octopoids could only send their thoughts into others heads rather than read them.
+The red creature said, or rather thought as it communicated through telepathy like its minions.

 “No travellers would come here.
 To the world of the most hated race in the cosmos.
 You were created by them?
 Weren’t you?
 The Quilax?
 They created you from their crude magics.”